spawnmarvel/quickguides/eventhub/Readme1MsLearnQueue.md

 | Geo-disaster recovery | Regions or datacenters experience downtime, Geo-disaster recovery enables data processing to continue operating in a different region or datacenter.
 | Security           | Service Bus supports standard AMQP 1.0 and HTTP/REST protocols.

+### Compliance with standards and protocols

+The primary wire protocol for Service Bus is Advanced Messaging Queueing Protocol (AMQP) 1.0, an open ISO/IEC standard.

+The primary wire protocol for Service Bus is Advanced Messaging Queueing Protocol (AMQP) 1.0, an open ISO/IEC standard.
+It allows customers to write applications that work against Service Bus and on-premises brokers such as ActiveMQ or RabbitMQ.
+The AMQP protocol guide provides detailed information in case you want to build such an abstraction.

+AMQP 1.0 in Azure Service Bus and Event Hubs protocol guide https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-protocol-guide

 ## TODO